Eastern Subterranean Termites (Reticulitermes Flavipes)

 Are best handled by a professional pest control operator.
 Most treatments will cost between $1400 and $2000.
 The standard practice for termite control involves the injection of an insecticide into the ground around the outside foundation and around the interior perimeter footing of the building.
 This method forms a chemical barrier which prevents the termites from moving into the building from their nesting site.
 When done correctly the technique is safe and effective.
 Registered chemicals are designed to stay in the soil where applied and risk of exposure to resident is very small.
 There are other methods, including baiting, for termite control which your pest control operator can discuss with you.

 If for various reasons (proximity of a well, high water table, proximity of a waterway) soil treatment is unacceptable, discuss the alternatives with a pest control operator and /or your Cooperative Extension Agent.
 Reminder: Do not plant edible crops within 10 feet of ground treated for termite control.
 Replace all damaged wood (if the wood is near the ground use pressure treated lumber) & eliminate sources of moisture, since termites prefer wood with a moderate moisture level.
 A note of caution: Do not panic.
 Termites are damaging, and cause substantial structural damage, but they will not destroy a house overnight.

-If you have a question about termites or termite control or need a non-bias termite inspection, call 978-478-7183 or contact Evan Robitaille at Able Home Inspection.
-The fee charged by Able Home Inspection for a termite Inspection performed with a home inspection is usually $95.
+If you have a question about termites or termite control or need a non-bias termite inspection, call or text Evan at 978-478-7183.
+The fee charged by Able Home Inspection for a termite Inspection performed with a home inspection is usually $125.
 (Fee may vary depending upon the size of the property inspected.)
-Without a home inspection the fee is $125 plus travel fees.
+Without a home inspection the fee is $150 plus travel fees.